coburnw/hp3488-ivi/README.md

 The HP34xx_Plugin class implements the vast majority of the ivi boiler plate needed for a plugin card driver.
-Derive from that to greatly ease the chore of building a driver for a needed plugin card.
+Derive from that to greatly ease the chore of building a driver for a new plugin card.
 If you are happy with your results, consider a pull request to add your driver to the list of supported plugins.

 A preliminary 3488A driver has been added which currently only